Wolf3s/xbmc4xbox-python/python/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_PrintEx(int set_sys_last_vars)

    Print a standard traceback to ``sys.stderr`` and clear the error indicator.
-   **Unless** the error is a ``SystemExit``.
-In that case the no traceback is printed and Python process will exit with the error code specified by the ``SystemExit`` instance.

-   Call this function **only** when the error indicator is set.
-Otherwise it will cause a fatal error!
+   Call this function only when the error indicator is set.
+(Otherwise it will cause a fatal error!)

    If *set_sys_last_vars* is nonzero, the variables :data:`sys.last_type`, :data:`sys.last_value` and :data:`sys.last_traceback` will be set to the